timofeysie/quallasuyu/README.md

 ng serve miniflix
 ```

+### The service worker error

-Then we get this error:
+Running the app we get this error:
 ```
 Failed to compile.
 ./app/app.tsx